Marketing Your Online Auction: 5 Digital Strategies

 You can improve your messages with two customization strategies to tailor your outreach to each donor:

 - Personalization.
 Your supporters are individuals, so your nonprofit should treat them as such.
 Address each supporter by name and include other personal details in your messages, such as previous event attendance and how long they’ve contributed to your nonprofit.
-Keela’s email marketing tool makes it easy for you to incorporate personalized details, based off each donor’s giving history, into your appeals.
+Keela’s email marketing tool makes it easy for you to incorporate personalized details, based on each donor’s giving history, into your appeals.

 - Segmentation.
 Instead of creating one invitation template, group your supporters based on shared characteristics and write separate templates catered to these unique audiences.
 For example, you might divide supporters based on whether they donated at your last auction.
 For those who did, you could include their donation amount and thank them for their past contribution.
 Then, for those who did not, you could mention that you hope they find an item they like at your new auction and add a preview of one of your showcased items.